 Olivier is driving Tweed operations from the grow room to delivering products to the patient.
 A passionate of Lean methodology, he deeply enjoys promoting efficiency, lean supply-chains and Japanese production concepts.
 His role also includes managing Tweed's construction projects as well as its breakthrough R&D.

 Prior to joining Tweed in the spring 2015, Olivier worked a decade in various leadership and consulting roles in Asia, Europe and North America.
 While at Michelin tires, he delivered a large scale greenfield project in China, developed and launched new tires and managed a Business Unit in Eastern Europe.
-As a Project Manager at McKinsey & Company, he advised Canada’s leading companies on corporate and M&A strategies.
+As an Engagement Manager at McKinsey & Company, he advised Canada’s leading companies on corporate and M&A strategies.

 Olivier acquired his engineering skills studying Electrical Engineering at McGill University.
 He got his business skills getting an MBA from Harvard Business School.

 Amanda Daley, Head of Medical Education & Outreach

 Amanda is responsible for the Medical Outreach team, the Medical Advisory Board, and the creation and implementation of Continuing Medical Education (CME) for healthcare professionals.

 Before joining Tweed, Amanda spent 15 years in the pharmaceutical industry in companies both big and small.
 She held various positions in sales and medical education, most recently as Regional Manager, Health Education for Pfizer Canada.
 This experience has afforded her exposure to all stages of a brand’s lifecycle including successful product launches in therapeutic areas such as pain, mental health and cardiovascular.

 Amanda’s professional passion is using science and needs-based, quality education to bridge knowledge gaps with healthcare professionals while creating opportunities to exceed corporate objectives.